Reade Township, Pennsylvania

-Reade Township is a township in Cambria County, Pennsylvania, United States.
-The population was 1,619 at the 2010 census.
+Reade Township is a township that is located in Cambria County, Pennsylvania, United States.
+The population was 1,619 at the time of the 2010 census.

 Geography

-The township is in the northeastern corner of Cambria County and is bordered by Clearfield County to the north and Blair County to the east.
+This township is located in the northeastern corner of Cambria County and is bordered by Clearfield County to the north and Blair County to the east.
 Clearfield Creek, a northward-flowing tributary of the West Branch Susquehanna River, forms the western boundary of the township.

 The unincorporated community of Blandburg is located just east of the center of the township.
 Blandburg is approximately 14 mi north of Altoona.

 According to the United States Census Bureau, the township has a total area of 100.2 sqkm, of which 0.04 sqkm, or 0.04%, is water.

 Communities

 Census-designated places

 Census-designated places are geographical areas designated by the U.S. Census Bureau for the purposes of compiling demographic data.
 They are not actual jurisdictions under Pennsylvania law.
 Other unincorporated communities, such as villages, may be listed here as well.